 Suz supports undergraduate and graduate public policy students in their internship search processes.
 She manages the Sanford Embark program, which connects current students who are considering jobs or careers in advocacy, policy and politics with Duke alums working in specific areas to demystify the job search process in specific areas and identify possible entry-level positions.
 Additionally, she coaches the Duke in DC Spring program cohort on their DC-based internship searches.

-MPP Career Advisor
+Director of MPP Career Advising

 The Career Services staff provided invaluable guidance throughout my final two years at Duke.
 I know it wasn’t always easy to find applicable opportunities in the fields I was interested in, but they provided advice and support to help me navigate applications and network for internships and jobs. — Shikhar Gupta, Public Policy/Neuroscience '21